They were all once considered average or below average by their peers.

-Despite the discouragement that they received from these so-called experts, they all persisted in their efforts.
-They did not allow other people’s opinions about their capabilities to dissuade them from walking down their desired path.
+Despite being discouraged by others, they persisted in their efforts.
+They didn’t allow other people’s opinions about their capabilities to dissuade them from walking down their desired path.

-They had an unshakable belief in their potential to succeed, and this prevented them from losing hope in the face of opposition and challenges.
+They had an unshakable belief in their potential to succeed, and this prevented them from losing hope in the face of opposition and challenge.
 They saw themselves as winners even before others did.

 Yet this “winner’s mindset” is not an easy one to develop.
-Most people aren’t resilient enough to create this because of negative beliefs that they assimilated due to early childhood conditioning and other painful experiences.
+Most people aren’t resilient enough to overcome the negative beliefs that they assimilated due to early childhood conditioning and other painful experiences.

 The truth is that we live in a society that programs us for mediocrity.
 From the time we enter school, we are instantly measured by a standard yardstick.
 If we are not a straight-A student, a star athlete, or popular in school, we are labeled as being an average person without much potential.

 At home, most of us were taught to follow the rules and avoid taking risks.
-Although it was done with good intentions, it can have a significant impact on the trajectory of our lives, and we are more likely to stay within the confines of a predictable life and miss out on opportunities to play a bigger game.
+Even if this was done with good intentions, it can have a significant impact on the trajectory of our lives.
+We’re more likely to stay within the confines of a predictable life and miss out on opportunities to play a bigger game.

-With all these heavy influences in our youth, it’s no wonder that so many people hold back from reaching their full potential because of being chained by their beliefs about mediocrity.
+Under the heavy influences of our youth, it’s no wonder that so many people hold back from reaching their full potential and being chained to mediocrity.
 These beliefs blind them from identifying opportunities that could open up a whole new realm of possibilities.

 The good news is that, with the right guidance, it is possible to transform this negative programming into something that’s affirming and encouraging.

-We can do this by eliminating the belief that we are mediocre and replacing it with the belief that we are capable of extraordinary achievements, no matter what we have been told in the past.
+We can do this by eliminating the belief that we’re mediocre and replacing it with the belief that we are capable of extraordinary achievements, no matter what we have been told in the past.

 Once you have removed the label of mediocrity, you can proceed to take the following steps to further develop your potential:

-- Be patient with yourself and remain consistent: Don’t be disheartened if you experience delays and setbacks along the way.
+4. Be patient with yourself and remain consistent: Don’t be disheartened if you experience delays and setbacks along the way.
 There is always a learning curve involved so don’t associate delays with your lack of competency.
-Each and every expert was considered mediocre in their field at some point, but with time and lots of practice, they got better and better.
+Each and every expert was a beginner in their field at some point, but with time and lots of practice, they got better and better.

-- Create a solid support system: The people around you have a significant impact on how you feel about yourself and your achievements.
-For this reason, it is critical that we spend more time with people who are supportive and encouraging.
+5. Create a solid support system: The people around you have a significant impact on how you feel about yourself and your achievements.
+That’s why it’s critical that we spend more time with people who are supportive and encouraging.
 When we feel down, we need someone to remind us of our greatness and help us get back on our feet.
 I suggest finding a support group or community, a friend, or coach who can play this important role in your life.